 Team culture and clear messaging underpins the successful alignment between the humans behind a brand and the brand itself.
 That sounds great and all, but where do you even begin when it comes to mapping out and articulating a team culture focused on productivity and employee empowerment, that attracts star talent and holds on to them?

-What better way to get everyone on the same page and motivated to shout your name to the hills than what we call a Brand Canvas: a guide to help you reach A-team players and hold onto them.
+What better way to get everyone on the same page and motivated to shout your name to the hills than what we call a Culture Deck: a guide to help you reach A-team players and hold onto them.

-A Brand Canvas is a tailored culture guide that aims to get your team on the same page and aligned to a common goal.
+A Culture Deck is a tailored culture guide that aims to get your team on the same page and aligned to a common goal.
 It outlines everything you stand for, like your values and mission, and exactly what your team needs to do to achieve your goals and service your clients.
-Your Brand Canvas is a document that everyone in your team can access at any time for a refresher on your values, ways of working, success stories and any policies your company regularly refers to.
+Your Culture Deck is a document that everyone in your team can access at any time for a refresher on your values, ways of working, success stories and any policies your company regularly refers to.
+Typically this would be the result of work done on your team development – while we don’t tackle this area of team culture, we can point you in the direction of those who do.

-In short, your Brand Canvas will help you to build a rock-solid foundation to support your team, boost morale, and get clear on your purpose as a team.
+In short, your Culture Deck will help you to build a rock-solid foundation to support your team, boost morale, and get clear on your purpose as a team.

 According to a Forbes article on how to build a strong team culture, written by an entrepreneur, the first step to building a strong team culture that fosters collaboration and communication is to define your team culture, and make sure everyone understands what your team stands for.